MBA Admissions Requirements

 All applicants to the MBA program must hold a baccalaureate degree from an accredited college or university.
 An official score report on the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) is required.
 Information regarding the GMAT test and testing sites may be found at www.mba.com.
 Applicants who already hold a masters degree or above are exempt from the GMAT or GRE.

-Students with an undergraduate GPA of 3.0 or better may take up to two courses in one semester as a non-matriculated candidate.
+Students with an undergraduate GPA of 3.0 or better may take up to two foundation courses in one semester as a non-matriculated candidate.
 All requirements for matriculation must be satisfied upon completion of the non-matriculated semester.
 Admission as a non-matriculated student does not guarantee full admission to the MBA program as a matriculated, degree-seeking candidate.